 Open educational resources, also known as OER, are teaching, learning and research materials that are in the public domain and have been released under an open license.
 OER materials are most commonly digital, yet they can come in other mediums.
-The open license permits no-cost to users, thereby removing barriers to access and reducing textbook costs for students.
-There are other advantages too.
+The open license gives users access to materials at no cost, thereby reducing textbook costs for students.
+It also allows for collaborations on documents over time that produce high quality and up to date resources for teaching, learning and research.

 What does Open Licensing mean?